1. Our new layout

 4. Marvel Ultimate Alliance 2

 In case you haven’t noticed yet, I’m a nerd.
-Granted, for the most part there isn’t a very clear distinction anymore, thanks in large part to the fact that more and more people like comic book movies and play video games all the time.
+Granted, for the most part there isn’t a very clear civilwar001var_col1distinction anymore, thanks in large part to the fact that more and more people like comic book movies and play video games all the time.
 However, a discusssion of nerds in culture can be saved for another day.

 I point out that I’m a nerd to help make sense of my excitement about the approaching Marvel: Ultimate Alliance sequel, which is expected in Fall of ’09.
 The original (itself a sequel to X-Men Legends) was a riproaring good time for people who like fun video games, or people who like superheroes.
 That made it the perfect storm for people like me who greatly enjoy both.